exue026/mysite/index.md

 # Projects

+The source code for all the projects can be found on [github](https://github.com/exue026?tab=repositories).

 ## Virtual Coin Exchange

 A virtual cryptocurrency trading simulator allowing a user to create custom games, compete against friends to see who's the better money-maker, and monitor the hottest currencies on the market!